 Route Introduction

-Note: Routes can only be created on the default "TimeZero" layer.
-It is not possible to create or move routes to another layer.
-This restriction has been implemented so that routes are always and automatically synchronized with all your TimeZero devices.
-Layers can only be used with Tracks, Marks, Boundaries and Annotations.
-For more information about layers, please refer to the Layer Introduction chapter.
+Note: Routes can only be created on the default TimeZero layer and cannot be moved to other layers.
+This design ensures that routes are always automatically synchronized across all your TimeZero devices.
+Other layers are available for Tracks, Marks, Boundaries, and Annotations.
+For more information on how layers work, refer to the Layer Introduction chapter.

-On the picture below, the route on the bottom is activated:
+In the image below, the route shown at the bottom is the active route:

 When enabled, the route safety is automatically analyzed by TimeZero.
-Safe legs have a green background while dangerous leg will have a red background.
-For more information, please refer to the Route Safety chapter.
+Safe legs are shown with a green background, while legs identified as dangerous are highlighted in red.
+For more details on how this analysis is performed, refer to the Route Safety chapter.

 Route Synchronization